 Dr. Scott Fawaz graduated from the United States Air Force Academy in 1987 having obtained an Engineering Mechanics degree with distinction.
 In 1988, he received his Master of Aeronautical Engineering from the Air Force Institute of Technology.
 In 1997, he received his doctorate in Aerospace Engineering from the Technical University Delft, The Netherlands.
 He served 23 years in the United States Air Force working in the area of aircraft structural integrity of new and aging aircraft.
 He had assignments at the San Antonio Air Logistics Center, Air Force Research Laboratory, and United States Air Force Academy (USAFA).
 At USAFA he was on the teaching faculty and also directed the Center for Aircraft Structural Life Extension (CAStLE) from 2003 – 2010.
 After leaving the USAF, he led the fatigue and damage tolerance group for the Gulfstream G650.
 With several government and commercial contract awards for SAFE in 2011, Dr. Fawaz focused all his efforts at SAFE.
 Currently, he is supporting civil and military aviation basic and applied research, advanced technology development, demonstration and validation, engineering and manufacturing development.
 Dr. Fawaz is also a FAA Designated Engineering Representative (DER) for Structures and Damage Tolerance with Repair Specification authority.

-Note: registering for the course does not mean admission.
+Note: Pre-registering for the course does not mean admission.

 If you are selected to join, you will receive an e-mail and link to payment.